aderusha/MQTTCarPresence/readme.md

 ## Tasmota Firmware Variant

-If you are more familiar to Tasmota flashing and usage rather that arduino programming and building, this is another variant that you could use.
-It will replace the **Arduino Programming** section above.
-The blueprint attached to this named MQTT_Tasmota_CarPresence.yaml can be used as an alternate along with flashing the Di-Mini with Tasmota to accomplish the same thing.
+If you are more familiar to Tasmota flashing and usage rather than Arduino Programming and building, this is another variant that you could use.
+It will replace the **Arduino Programming** section above, but follows the guidelines of just about everything else.
+The blueprint attached to this is named MQTT_Tasmota_CarPresence.yaml can be used as an alternate along with flashing the Di-Mini with Tasmota to accomplish the same thing as the original.

 This Tasmota Variant is set-up to work with [Home Assistant Tasmota Integration](https://www.home-assistant.io/integrations/tasmota/) to automatically create a `switch` which will indicate the connection status of the Car Presence Device.
 It should show up as a switch with a name that matches the FriendlyName set-up in the Tasmota Web Console.